IreneBaltzi/IreneBaltzi/README.md

 # Hi there, I'm Eirini 👋

 ### 🚀 About Me
-- 🎓 I’m a Surveying & Geoinformatics Engineer (NTUA), currently pursuing an MSc in Data Science and Information Technologies, specializing in Big Data and Artificial Intelligence (NKUA).
+- 🎓 I’m a Surveying & Geoinformatics Engineer (NTUA), currently pursuing an MSc in Data Science and Information Technologies, specializing in Big Data and Artificial Intelligence (UOA).
 - 🔭 Currently working on **Multimodal Representation Learning** (vision, tabular, remote sensing 🌍, medical AI 🩺).
 - 🎓 Researcher in **RSLab, NTUA**.
 ---